BenjaminX/Hackintosh-Gigabyte-Z390M-GAMING/README.md

 ## Important!
 Important!
 Important!

+**F9l BIOS from GIGABYTE resolves the Apple Watch unlock(SERIAL PORT disabled) issue and provides the CFG Unlock in the BIOS.
+CFG Unlock is required for this EFI to work properly.
+Be sure to upgrade F9l.**

 **YOU MUST modify SN/UUID/MLB/ROM values in config.plist file.
 ROM value is the MAC address of your motherboard built-in network card, check it on BIOS settings.**
 ![SN/UUID/MLB](https://github.com/BenjaminX/Hackintosh-Gigabyte-Z390M-GAMING/blob/master/Tips/MLBUUIDSN.png?raw=true)